Qashqai people: Culture

-The Qashqai are pastoral nomads who rely on small-scale cultivation and shepherding.
+The Qashqai are traditionally pastoral nomads who speak the Qashqai language.
+They rely on small-scale cultivation and shepherding.
 Traditional dress includes the use of decorated short tunics, wide-legged pants, and headscarves worn by women.
+Many Qashqais in Shiraz have become Persian-speaking.

 Carpeting and weaving

-The Qashqai are renowned for their pile carpets and other woven wool products.
-They are sometimes referred to as "Shiraz" because Shiraz was the major marketplace for them in the past.
+The Qashqai are renowned for their pile carpets and other woven wool products, including the Qashqai Gelime, which received a UNESCO seal of authenticity in 2013.
+They are sometimes referred to as Shiraz was the major marketplace for them in the past.
 The wool produced in the mountains and valleys near Shiraz is exceptionally soft and beautiful and takes a deeper color than wool from other parts of Iran.

 "No wool in all Persia takes such a rich and deep colour as the Shiraz wool.
 The deep blue and the dark ruby red are equally extraordinary, and that is due to the brilliancy of the wool, which is firmer and, so to say, more transparent than silk, and makes one think of translucent enamel".

+Central Medallion that is seen in rugs from the Qashqai people.
+Antique Rug from the Wovensouls collection, Singapore.

 Qashqai carpets have been said to be "probably the most famous of all Persian tribal weavings".
 Qashqai saddlebags, adorned with colorful geometric designs, "are superior to any others made".